Frog Crafts and Learning

 Printable Frog Book

-Frog Prinatable Book"Froggy Has Some Legs!" shows the stages of a frog from tadpole to maturity and is narrated with short rhyming text.
-It includes facts about the difference between frogs and toads, and a page on which your child can add even more frog facts.
+Narrated with short rhyming text this book includes facts about the difference between frogs and toads, and a page on which your child can add even more frog facts.

 Froggy Has Some Legs!